Deborah Hinck advises clients on a full spectrum of intellectual property, privacy, and data security matters.

-Drawing on both her engineering and legal experience in the industry, Deborah advises clients across a range of sectors, with a particular focus on cloud computing and data strategy, AI and machine learning, entertainment, video gaming, SaaS, and complex technology transactions.
+Deborah draws on both her engineering and legal experience in the industry to counsel clients across a range of sectors, with a particular focus on cloud computing and data strategy, AI and machine learning, entertainment, video gaming, SaaS, and complex technology transactions.

-Her transactional work includes advising on the intellectual property, technology transactions and data privacy and security aspects of:
+She regularly advises on the IP, technology transactions and data privacy, and security aspects of:

 - Strategic mergers and acquisitions, alliances, partnerships, and joint ventures

-- General advisement and negotiation of intellectual property matters related to private equity and venture capital transactions
+- IP matters related to private equity and venture capital transactions

 - Capital markets transactions and financings